top of page

 Home.png

 The Black Educology Mixtape "Journal" is a collective of Black folx working to amplify and empower without the white gaze.
-The journal goes beyond the scope of academics to recognize the movers and shakers of emancipatory movements.
-We imagine this journal as a vehicle toward revolution.
+With Black guest producers such as Dr. Betinna Love, Dr. David Stovall, Dr. Tiffani Marie, and Dr. Kenjus Watson, we imagine this mixtape as a vehicle toward revolution.

 Organizing Beyond Theory